 Top online payment options in Nigeria

-These alternate payment platforms have been a life saver for most African creatives, professionals and remote workers, enabling them to sell internationally and get paid locally, in their preferred currency, from locations around the world.
+These new cross border platforms have been a life saver for most African creatives, professionals and remote workers, enabling them to work internationally and get paid locally, in their preferred currency, from locations around the world.

-In this guide, I’ll be sharing with you, some of the top trans-border Fintech payment platforms you can leverage to receive international payment in Nigeria and most other African countries.
+In this guide, I’ll be sharing with you, some of the top cross border payment platforms you can leverage to receive international payment in Nigeria while working globally.

 Flutter wave is a relatively new and growing payment platforms that can be used to receive international payment in Nigeria.
 It also has a presence in African countries like Nigeria, Kenya, Ghana, South Africa, Uganda, Cameroon etc.